You wake up, get out of bed and feel a stabbing pain in your heel. Sound familiar? If so, you may be dealing with plantar fasciitis.

 - Having tight calf muscles that make it harder to flex the foot

 Plantar fasciitis may also develop after a person has picked up a new activity or has increased his or her activity level.

 Q: If I have plantar fasciitis, how is it treated?

 A: A plantar fasciitis diagnosis is made after a medical examination in which the doctor checks the foot for areas of tenderness.

 If you’ve been diagnosed with the condition, your doctor will likely recommend conservative treatments to help resolve the pain.
-Treatment options may include over-the-counter or prescription anti-inflammatory or pain medications, stretching, icing the affected foot, physical therapy, splinting, and orthotic arch supports.
+Treatment options may include over the counter or prescription anti-inflammatory or pain medications, stretching, icing the affected foot, physical therapy, splinting, and orthotic arch supports.

 If you don’t find relief with these options, your doctor may suggest other treatments, such as steroid injections or even surgery.
 Your doctor may recommend additional studies if you don’t experience relief with conservative treatment.
 These studies may include an MRI of the foot as well as a nerve conduction study to rule out nerve entrapment, which can also be associated with plantar fasciitis.
 It should be noted, though, that surgery is rarely necessary for plantar fasciitis.
 It’s really only an option when pain is severe and all other treatment options are ineffective, because it can weaken the arch in your foot.

 Dealing with heel pain or some other type of orthopedic issue?
-Our Orthopaedic Institute offers a Walk-in Clinic to provide fast, convenient care when you need it most, open Monday through Thursday with extended hours and Friday until noon.
+Our Orthopedic Institute offers a Walk-in Clinic to provide fast, convenient care when you need it most, open Monday through Thursday with extended hours and Friday until noon.
 No appointment is necessary.

 I have a knot that has come up on my arch i was diagnosed with plantar fasciitis could this be the from that?
 It came up about the size of a English pea and now it has gotten longer about the size of a pencil eraser